prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 }
 ```

-Note that the code for Photon.js [by default gets generated into `node_modules/@prisma/client`](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/codegen-and-node-setup.md) but can be customized via an `output` field on the `generator` block.
+Note that the code for Prisma Client JS [by default gets generated into `node_modules/@prisma/client`](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/codegen-and-node-setup.md) but can be customized via an `output` field on the `generator` block.
 You also ned to install `@prisma/client` as another npm dependency in your project.

-## 3. Adjust the application to use Photon.js
+## 3. Adjust the application to use Prisma Client JS

-Photon.js is generated into `node_modules/@prisma/client`.
+Prisma Client JS is generated into `node_modules/@prisma/client`.
 In order for this package to "survive" the pruning of Node.js package managers, you first need to install it as an npm dependency:

 ```
 npm install @prisma/client
 ```

-The next thing you need to do in order to be able use Photon.js in your application code is to generate it.
+The next thing you need to do in order to be able use Prisma Client JS in your application code is to generate it.
 Similar to Prisma 1, the generators in your Prisma schema file can be invoked by running the `generate` CLI command:

 ```
 npx prisma2 generate
 ```

-To make the migration complete, you have to change your application code and replace the usage of the Prisma client with the new Photon.js.
+To make the migration complete, you have to change your application code and replace the usage of the Prisma client with the new Prisma Client JS.

 The application code in our example is located in a single file and looks as follows: